zone-eu/zone-mta/plugins/README.md

 - **interface** includes the key of the source interface (eg 'feeder' or 'mx')

+> **NB** Actual contents of the session object might differ from what is listed here.
+Nothing is probably removed but there might be some additional properties added that are not yet documented.
+You can check out actual properties when developing your plugin by simply calling `console.log(session)`

 ### _auth_ object

 `auth` object is provided by the 'smtp:auth' hook and it includes credentials used for authentication.